samjulien/blog/_posts/2019-07-21-building-audio-players-with-angular-ionic-rxjs-and-ngrx.markdown

 }
 ```

-The `getFiles` method above basically mocks a HTTP request by returning an `Observable` with a static `files` object.
+The `getFiles` method above basically mocks an HTTP request by returning an `Observable` with a static `files` object.

 ## Managing Ionic App's State with NgRx Store